jsakamoto/nupkg-selenium-webdriver-chromedriver/README.md

 </PropertyGroup>
 ```

-or, as a command line `-r` option for dotnet build command.
+or, as a command-line `-r` option for dotnet build command.

 ```shell
 > dotnet build -r:osx.10.12-x64
 ```

 - When the RID that **starts with "win"** is specified, **win32 version** of chromedriver will be copied to the output folder.
-- When the RID that **starts with "osx"** is specified, , **macOS x64 version** of chromedriver wil be copied to the output folder.
+- When the RID that **starts with "osx"** is specified, **macOS x64 version** of chromedriver will be copied to the output folder.
-- When the RID that **starts with "linux"** is specified, **linux x64 version** of chromedriver wil be copied to the output folder.
+- When the RID that **starts with "linux"** is specified, **Linux x64 version** of chromedriver will be copied to the output folder.

 If you specify another pattern of RID like "ubuntu.18.04-x64", the platform type of the web driver file which will be copied to the output folder depends on the OS running the build process. (default behavior.)

 ### Method 2 - Specify "WebDriverPlatform" msbuild property

-You can control which platform version of chromedriver will be copied by specifying "WebDriver Platform" msbuild property.
+You can control which platform version of chromedriver will be copied by specifying "WebDriverPlatform" MSBuild property.

 "WebDriverPlatform" MSBuild property can take one of the following values: